Viper-10/Viper-10/README.md

 Hello, I'm Priyadharshan.
 I'm currently pursuing BE CSE in Kumaraguru College of Technology(Coimbatore).

-I'm a backend developer with good knowledge about spring, springboot, spring mvc.
-I'm willing to join projects which uses spring as the backend and believe I can be of use.
+I'm a backend developer with good knowledge about spring, springboot, spring mvc, REST API and Javascript DOM.
+I'm fluent with c++ and java.

 I do competitive coding from time to time and I take pleasure in teaching coding to others.
 I've been organising contents for Department Association of CSE for the academic year 2020-2021 and I manage the github repositories of DA-CSE as well.